 This is a true story of a stepmother's uncompromising love for her four stepdaughters from a previous marriage.
-The book consists of recorded telephone conversations in real-time between the stepdaughters and their stepmother from 1994-2002 with surprising events unfolding before the reader's eyes.
-Their stories include heart-rending accounts of physical and sexual abuse in foster homes and spousal abuse in marriage, the unwarranted loss of children, living on the minimum wage, and repeated ER visits resulting in pain-medication addictions.
-Their lively and impassioned personal conversations read like a novel but are absolutely true.
+The book consists of recorded telephone conversations in real-time between the stepdaughters and their stepmother from 1994-2002, with surprising events unfolding before the reader's eyes.
+Their stories include heart-rending accounts of physical and sexual abuse in foster homes and spousal abuse in the marriage, the unwarranted loss of children, living on the minimum wage, and repeated ER visits resulting in pain-medication addictions.
+Their lively and impassioned personal conversations read like a novel but are true.

 Boxes of statistics inserted between the conversations add educational material to support the many social issues of the book.
 These four young Southern women try to live life with courage and determination despite an alcoholic birth mother who deserted them and a maternal grandmother who left them at the Salvation Army.
 Two daughters remained in foster care during their childhood, but all four girls have subsequently reunited and are close despite recurring sibling rivalries.
-Through all their adversities these women show an amazing inner strength and resiliency, and it is obvious they care about improving their lives.
+Through all their adversities, these women show amazing inner strength and resiliency, and it is obvious they care about improving their lives.